 As a result, unemployment across travel sectors has soared as millions have been furloughed or laid off.
 The New York Times reported in March 2021 that in the aviation sector alone, the labor footprint dropped 43% from pre-pandemic levels in 2020.

-However, striking a tone of optimism in a report co-authored by Skift Research and McKinsey, travel brands were advised to "seize this reset moment to embrace and preserve their crisis-induced agility and nimbleness."
-So how can travel brands address the consumer contact surge while building in operational agility and a richer consumer experience?
+However, striking a tone of optimism in a report co-authored by Skift Research and McKinsey, travel brands were advised to “seize this reset moment to embrace and preserve their crisis-induced agility and nimbleness.”
+So how can brands address the travel demand and consumer contact surge while building in operational agility and a richer consumer experience?

-LivePerson's contact center as a service (CCaaS) is a managed solution that runs on the LivePerson Conversational Cloud.
-With AI-powered messaging, a decentralized network of agents, and simple, outcome-based pricing, it acts as a "surge protector" for predictable — and unpredictable — fluctuations in sales and service demands.
-Tailored to a brand's needs and desired outcomes, this solution can range from a seamless extension of existing operations to a full end-to-end alternative.
+LivePerson’s Gainshare, a contact center as a service (CCaaS) managed solution that runs on the LivePerson Conversational Cloud.
+With AI-powered messaging, a decentralized network of agents, and simple, outcome-based pricing, it acts as a “surge protector” for predictable — and unpredictable — fluctuations in sales and service travel demands.
+Tailored to a brand’s needs and desired outcomes, this solution can range from a seamless extension of existing operations to a full end-to-end alternative.

 The Conversational Cloud makes it possible for brands to use AI-powered messaging to create a continuous connection with travelers in their channel of choice, throughout each stage of their journey.
 LivePerson’s industry-leading natural language understanding (NLU) analyzes messages in real time, providing insight into traveler intentions behind surges in inquiries.
 By leveraging this powerful intent data, brands can easily build, launch, and tune bots that can assist with or even fully contain customer queries.
 Plus, with access to a network of expert agents, brands can scale support for more sensitive or complex queries.